Crafted with the essence of affection. From the sparkling aura of A to the mystic glow of Z, a guide to crafting your own Christmas presents.

 - Awww Food…Grilled tempeh with pickled green mango and lacto-fermented relish – emu apples (native cranberry).

-- Baked pumpkin with date tibicos and topped with 2 old salty fruits – olives and preserved lemons. quinoa salad + rainbow fermenty goodness and bush greens.
+- Baked pumpkin with date water kefir syrup and topped with 2 old salty fruits – olives and preserved lemons. quinoa salad + rainbow fermenty goodness and bush greens.

 Kombucha/kefir/ vinegar Marinade